Top five big mistakes to avoid when markets trade near life-time highs

 Do not buy stocks which are trading at all-time lows:

-“Don’t buy a share touching an all-time low.
-Don’t sell a share continuously scaling all time highs.
-‘Exit from the weaklings’ and ‘Ride the winners,’ Vijaykumar of Geojit Financial Services said.

-“Don’t average a crashing stock.
+?Don?t buy a share touching an all-time low.
+Don?t sell a share continuously scaling all time highs. ?Exit from the weaklings? and ?Ride the winners,?
+Vijaykumar of Geojit Financial Services said.?Don?t average a crashing stock.
 It would be like trying to catch a falling knife.
 If you feel that the market is likely to move up, but you are not sure which stock to buy, buy the index.
-When the index moves up, you gain,” he further added.
+When the index moves up, you gain,? he further added.